 I don’t know where you live, but there is no state in the union where a lender can foreclose on a property in under 30 days.
 Lenders cannot even move fast enough to complete the appraisal and other steps HUD requires in less than 15 days.
 I suggest you talk to the lender to discuss your plans with them.

 They will work with you, and if you are making positive steps toward either refinancing the loan or selling the property, they should be able to get an extension from HUD before they begin foreclosure.
 Even once they start the foreclosure process, it takes time for a lender to foreclose on a loan, and I am not aware of any state in which that process can be completed in less than 120 – 180 days.

-I would advise you to do a few things immediately.
+You should do a few things immediately.
 Firstly, determine if there is any equity in the home.
-If so, decide if you want to try to keep the house which would require you to obtain a new loan in your name to pay off the reverse mortgage or decide what it would take to sell the home to retain the remaining equity.
-If you are not the heirs, then you need to determine who will inherit the property and whether they intend to pursue it.
+If so, decide if you want to keep the house, which would require you to obtain a new loan in your name to pay off the, or determine what it would take to sell the home to retain the remaining equity.
+If you are not the heirs, you must decide who will inherit the property and whether they intend to pursue it.

-If you are the heirs and title has not passed to you from probate yet, I would advise you to seek the assistance of an attorney to speed that action if you intend to keep or sell the home so that the attorney can also work to stave off any foreclosure actions.
+If you are the heirs and the title has not passed to you from probate yet, I would advise you to seek the assistance of an attorney to speed that action if you intend to keep or sell the home so that the attorney can also work to stave off any foreclosure actions.